As a security manager, I’m fully aware of the fact that sliding glass doors are often the least secure entry points of a

 Track locks are extremely simple security devices: they’re tightly fixed on the rail of the sliding door or window (yes, you can use them on sliding windows as well) and act as a barrier to prevent any movement.

 The real benefit of a track lock is portability and tool-less installation.
-Also, unlike many other patio door locks, it allows locking the door in a ventilating position.
+Also, unlike many other types of sliding patio door locks, it allows locking the door in a ventilating position.

 To secure your sliding glass door, you just have to mount the lock onto the track using the thumbscrew.
 A simple, quick, and inexpensive solution.

 Keep in mind that track locks are not as secure as most other auxiliary locks, however, you can use multiple of them on both the upper and lower track.
 This way they’ll be more resistant to external forces.

 You’ll find some useful tips about how you can further improve sliding door security in this article.